My Cross Country Ski Training

 This series shares my cross country ski training activities, and this is Week 24 of my training year, which started last May.
 It's the second week of October, and a low volume week, but an intense week with about 8:15 hours of training.
 For the next 3 weeks, my training hours per week will be 8:15, 12:45 and then 14 hours, to total up to 35 hours for the 3-Week Block.
 This is the number of hours per week recommended in my training plan, which is based on the wisdom of cross country ski coaches who know all about how to parcel out the hours per week for cross country ski racing success.
 These hours are based on a 500-hour training year.
 For more information about how the hours-per-week fluctuate as the year progresses, just use the navigation buttons at the bottom of this page to view my blog entries for prior weeks.

 About the images: Off we go at the start of my local nordic ski club annual trail race.
 Thanks to Ishpeming Ski Club.
 Look at all those awesome athletes go!
 (No, we did not run up the Suicide Ski Jump that you can see in the background.
-That's a different event!)
+That's a different event for sure!)
 For me, this race was a time of self-evaluation.
 The course includes a long and challenging uphill grade that is affectionately known as The Grinder, and racing up it told me that I need to make sure to go vertical more often, if I want to be stronger when the snow flies.
 Therefore, I will adjust my training plans to include intervals on The Grinder for several weeks, going forward.
 As for the image at the top of the page, that's me racing in a raging snowstorm during the Yellowstone Rendezvous ski marathon.